ayushg245/safety_helmet_detector/README.md

 One of the most revealing insights from applying Explainable AI techniques like EigenCAM was observing where the model actually pays attention when detecting safety helmets.

-👀 What We Found:
+## 👀 What We Found

 In a large number of predictions, the model doesn't focus solely on the helmet.
-Instead, the activation maps frequently light up high-visibility safety vests worn by the same individuals.
+Instead, the activation maps frequently light up **high-visibility safety vests** worn by the same individuals.

-**This happens because:**
+---

+### 🧠 Why This Happens

--> Helmets and vests often appear together in training data.
+- 🟡 Helmets and vests often appear together in the training data.

--> The model has learned to associate vests as a strong context cue for helmet presence.
+- 🟡 The model has learned to associate **vests as a strong context cue** for helmet presence.

--> As a result, it sometimes relies more on the vest than the helmet itself to make its decision.
+- 🟡 As a result, it sometimes **relies more on the vest** than the helmet itself to make its decision.

-✅ The model still predicts helmets correctly, but...
+---

+### ⚠️ What This Means

+While the model still **predicts helmets correctly**, the internal reasoning may not be reliable:

-⚠️ It may not truly “understand” what a helmet looks like.
+- ⚠️ It may not truly “understand” what a helmet looks like.

-⚠️ If a person wears a helmet without a vest, the model might miss it.
+- ⚠️ It could **fail to detect helmets** if the vest is absent.

-⚠️ It may even falsely predict a helmet just because a vest is present.
+- ⚠️ It might even **falsely detect a helmet** when only a vest is present.

+---

+### 🧠 Why Explainability Matters

-This kind of shortcut learning — where the model uses co-occurring but irrelevant features — is common in deep learning and a key motivation behind using Explainable AI tools.
+This kind of **shortcut learning** — where the model depends on frequently co-occurring but **irrelevant features** — is a well-known behavior in deep learning.
+Using **Explainable AI techniques like Grad-CAM** helps uncover these hidden dependencies and build **trustworthy, interpretable AI systems**, especially in safety-critical environments.

 ## Installation